KatSchultz/photography-site/README.md

 # photography-site

-This is a personal project I wanted to create to showcase my photography.
+This is a personal project I created to showcase my photography.